Slix-M-Lestragg/Workbench-Plugin/README.md

 ## Key Features

 - **ComfyUI Connection**: Connects to a running ComfyUI instance via its API.
-    - Status bar indicator shows connection status (Offline, Connecting, Ready, Busy, Error).
+    - Status bar indicator shows connection status (Offline, Connecting, Ready, Busy, Error) with an animated icon for 'Busy'.
-    - Click the status bar item to attempt connection/reconnection.
+    - Click the status bar item to open a popover showing detailed status, system stats (CPU, RAM, GPU), queue info, and a connection check button.
 - **Workflow Execution**: Run ComfyUI workflows directly from Obsidian.
     - Right-click on a `.json` workflow file in the Obsidian file explorer and select "Run ComfyUI Workflow".
+- **Copy Workflow & Open**: Quickly copy a workflow and open ComfyUI.
+    - Right-click on a `.json` workflow file and select "Copy Workflow & Open ComfyUI" to copy the workflow JSON to your clipboard and open your ComfyUI instance in a new browser tab.
 - **Custom JSON Viewer**: Provides a dedicated view for `.json` files within Obsidian.
     - Displays JSON files with syntax highlighting.
     - Uses a custom icon in the Obsidian interface for JSON files associated with this view.